justaples/Harry-Potter-Trivia/README.md

     -	As a player, I want to have up to 3 hints in the whole game, so that I can have a higher chance to win.
     -	As a player, with disability, I want to hear the questions and answers out loud as I hover over them with the mouse, so that I can play the game.

 ### Planned Future Enhacements

 - Add a button to turn sound effects on and off;
+- Disable the ability to focus on the answers after first answer is selected, so that another one doesn't get focused when clicked.
 - Add a button to the first page to show instructions;
 - Add difficulty level, so the player can choose between, easy, medium and hard;
 - Add a timer to each question;
 - Add the possibility to get hints to each question.
 A maximum of 3 hints per game;
 - Add accessibility for people with disability to the game, so the questions and answers are read out loud;

 ### Wireframes